-- To provide a localised Council Tax Support scheme for Birmingham - To provide a CTS scheme that helps the most vulnerable with financial assistance towards their council tax liability.

-• The implementation of a scheme that provides support for vulnerable people and pensioners but also provides an incentive to encourage people to obtain employment.
+- To provide a localised Council Tax Support scheme for Birmingham - To provide a CTS scheme that helps the most vulnerable with financial assistance towards their council tax liability. - The implementation of a scheme that provides support for vulnerable people - and pensioners but also provides an incentive to encourage people to - obtain employment.

-This review of the Equality Assessment as at July 2015 considers the impact of the scheme against the protected characteristics defined by the Equality Act 2010, using the data profiles gathered from the CTS caseload.
+This review of the Equality Assessment as at August 2016 considers the impact of the scheme against the protected characteristics defined by the Equality Act 2010, using the data profiles gathered from the CTS modelling function (CTR300).